Are the departments staying within the allocated budgets?

 This is helpful for the budget owners because now they can take proactive measures to manage the budget.

-For example, if the annual budget for office supplies is $50,000 and you have already consumed 80% of the budget in the first three months of the year, that is a cause of concern.
+For example, if the annual budget for office supplies is $50,000 and you have already consumed 80% of the budget in the first three months of the year, that is a cause for concern.

 For example, the remaining IT budget for the year is $5,000, and the user is typing to purchase an Apple MacBook Pro for $6,000.